 - Respect, Warmth and Compassion

-Pathways Vermont was initially founded in 2009 with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to implement Housing First services in Vermont.
-Housing First asserts that housing is a basic human right and provides a model for supporting individuals with long histories of homelessness and multiple disabilities access and maintain permanent housing through long -term mental health services and psychosocial support.
+Pathways Vermont was initially founded in 2009 with funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to implement a Housing First program – the first of its kind in a rural setting.
+Housing First asserts that housing is a basic human right and provides a model for supporting individuals with long histories of homelessness and multiple disabilities access and maintain permanent housing through long -term mental health services and psycho-social support.

-Our experiences working with vulnerable Vermonters made us aware of unmet community needs, prompting Pathways to develop of a number of community mental health initiatives.
-Two of these programs, the Vermont Support Line and the Wellness Co-op, a community center, provide immediate access to non-judgmental, compassionate support for Vermonters who have experienced trauma and mental health crisis.
-Our most recent initiative, Soteria, provides residential, adaptive support for individuals experiencing their first mental health crisis, hopefully preventing the need for hospitalization.
+Our experience working with vulnerable Vermonters made us aware of other unmet community needs, prompting Pathways Vermont to develop of a number of community mental health initiatives.
+Two of these programs, the Pathways Vermont Support Line and the Pathways Vermont Community Center provide immediate access to non-judgmental, compassionate support for Vermonters who have experienced trauma and mental health crisis.
+Our fifth and most recent program, Pathways Vermont Soteria House, provides residential, adaptive support for individuals experiencing their first mental health crisis, hopefully preventing the need for hospitalization.

-In May 2014 Pathways was awarded designation as a Specialized Services Agency (SSA) by the Department of Mental Health, the first such designation awarded to a mental health organization since the 1980s.
-This action solidifies our organization’s sustainability for the future and formalizes its inclusion in the system of care.
-More importantly, this decision speaks to the true originality of our programming and the need it meets in the state of Vermont.
+In May 2014 Pathways Vermont was awarded designation as a Specialized Services Agency by the Department of Mental Health, the first such designation awarded to a mental health organization in Vermont since the 1980s.
+This action solidified our organization’s sustainability for the future and formalized its inclusion in the Vermont system of care.
+More importantly, this decision spoke to the true originality of our programming and the need it meets in the state of Vermont.